 Zinc is another important mineral for preventing tooth decay

 Zinc is a key mineral for the human body.
-It has countless health benefits.
 It’s naturally present in saliva and in tooth enamel.

 Zinc seems to have many oral health benefits.
 It is even present into oral health products to control plaque, reduce oral malodour and inhibit dental calculus formation (15).